zlatinb/muwire/doc/wire-protocol.md

 ```
 ## Messages

 After the handhsake follows a stream of messages.
 Messages can arrive in any order.
-Every 10 seconds a "Ping" message is sent on each connection which serves as a keep-alive.
-The response to that message is a "Pong" which carries b64 destinations of ultrapeers the remote side has been able to connect to.
+Every 40 seconds a `Ping` message is sent on each connection which serves as a keep-alive.
+The response to that message is a `Pong` which carries b64 destinations of ultrapeers the remote side has been able to connect to.
 This keeps the host pool in each node fresh.

-Between ultrapeers, each message consists of 3 bytes - the most significant bit of the first byte indicates if the payload is binary or JSON.
+Each message begins with 3 bytes - the most significant bit of the first byte indicates if the payload is binary or JSON.
 The remaining 23 bits indicate the length of the message.

-Between leaf and ultrapeer, each message consists of 2 bytes unsigned payload length followed by the JSON payload.

 The JSON structure has two mandatory top-level fields - type and version: